mrslv-bss/yorbox/README.md

 ![Image alt](https://github.com/BassTechnologies/CircleStorage/raw/master/img/Circle_Storage.png)
-# Circle Storage - What is it?
+# Conveyor Box

->Circle Storage - The smart box with circle delivery system will surely amaze your friends and relatives.
+>Conveyor Box - The items delivery system based arduino.
+3D printed parts, wooden carcass and acrylic windows.

 >4 boxes of 7x5x1.5cm will allow you to store small details in a completely new way.
 The carousel, which is located in the center of the structure, delivers your chosen slot with a box into a special, mechanical window.